BretFisher/resume/readme.md

 * This will give you a template resume.json file.
 Edit, then to create a html from it using the template I used:
 * `resume export index.html -t slick`

-more options including publishig to their registry at http://jsonresume.org
+more options including publishing to their registry at http://jsonresume.org